ChristopherMcKenzie/ZendeskAssessment/README.md

 The use of this class made it much easier to use the api and manipulate the data.

-Theses are the main commands available for this project. alltickets - displays all the tickets 25 at a time.
+Theses are the main commands available for this project. alltickets(displays all the tickets 25 at a time)

   -next - allows to move up the pages
   -prev - allows to move down the pages
-  -back - allows you to go back to the main menu singleticket
+  -back - allows you to go back to the main menu

+singleticket
   -[ticketNumber] - Select a ticket number